korsarNek/korsarNek/source/_posts/Hotplate.md

 An actually unnecessary point, that also took me quite a bit of time, was to find a way to convert my heating element, which can only be turned on or off, into something that can be partially turned on.
 Instead of just 0% or 100%, also 10%, 30%, 50%, or whatever I want.
 That is actually also necessary for PID to work, but the degree of accuracy with which I tried it was unnecessary.

 To control the heating element proportionally, the first part was to switch it with [PWM](https://www.elektronik-kompendium.de/sites/kom/0401111.htm).
 The heating element runs on alternating current, which runs here at about 50 Hertz.
-The PWM frequency was then set to the 50 Hertz of the mains line, for this, I installed a [Zero-Crossing](https://en.wikipedia.org/wiki/Zero-crossing_control) circuit on my PCB with the PC817, a few resistors, and diodes.
+The PWM frequency was then set to the 50 Hertz of the mains line, for this, I installed a [Zero-Crossing](https://en.wikipedia.org/wiki/Zero-crossing_control) circuit on my PCB with the PC817, a few resistors and diodes.
 This gives the microcontroller a signal when the mains voltage drops to 0 and the microcontroller adjusts the timing and frequency of the PWM signal accordingly.

 A higher frequency for the PWM would also not have been possible due to the used components.
 A triac conducts current when there is voltage on the gate, it then remains on until the next zero point, regardless of whether there is still voltage on the gate or not.

 With the RP2040, I then determined the wait time to turn on the triac at, for example, 50% of the sine wave of the mains voltage for my 50% power.
 But the power of heating element actually depends on the area under the sine wave up to the zero point.

-At 0%, 50%, and 100%, the point at which the triac must be turned on is equal to the area, in all other cases, there is a certain deviation.
+At 0%, 50% and 100%, the point at which the triac must be turned on is equal to the area, in all other cases, there is a certain deviation.

 ![Sine Curve](/post_assets/Hotplate/Sinus_graph.webp)
 [Interactive Link](https://www.desmos.com/calculator/t0subox9jh)